alilsyahril/Portofolio_Optimization/README.md

 # Top IHSG Stocks Portofolio Optimization using Sharpe Ratio Maximization
 This project will demonstrate several IHSG stocks portofolio optimization using Sharpe Ratio Maximization method.

+## Background
+Sharpe Ratio is a one of the simpliest methods in portofolio analysis.
+This method simply adjust the portofolio return to the free-risk portofolio return and compare it to the risk of the portofolio itself.
+So basically the Sharpe Ratio measure how many returns of the portofolio above the free-risk portofolio in each of the risk unit increase.

+In mathematical language :

+Returns : the average annual (or certain period) returns of each portofolio (in this context stocks portofolio)

+Risks : the standard deviation (square root of variance) of each portofolio values (in this context stocks portofolio)

+$$
+\sqrt{a^2 + b^2} = c
+$$

+So in this project, we want to maximize our pre-defined stocks portofolio from Indonesian stocks (UNVR, BRIS, ASII, TLKM, BSSR) using sharpe ratio maximization method that is basically only using these two concepts in statistics : mean and variance.
+Assuming that we have 10 millions IDR cash in hand and want to invest in those stocks.
+In order to maximize our return and minimize risk, using the method, we can obtain how much money should we invest in each stocks.

 ## Setup
 install all the requirement libraries in the requirements_portopt.txt using command :
 ```